Timeline

 26 August 1967

-During the meeting in Utrecht, the ICMI president Hans Freudenthal affirms that the practice of quadrennial reports at the ICMs is not a good one because the national reports are generally useless, and proposes the idea of an ICMI congress to take place the year before the ICM.
-AndrÉ Revuz solicits the founding of a new journal expressly aimed at professors at the secondary level.
+Hans Freudenthal affirms that the practice of quadrennial reports at the ICMs is not a good one because the national reports are generally useless, and proposes the idea of an

 May 1968

-, a truly international journal devoted to research in mathematics education.
+Freudenthal launches the new journal, Educational Studies in Mathematics (ESM) , a truly international journal devoted to research in mathematics education.

 24-30 August 1969

-The First International Congress on Mathematical Education (ICME-1) is held in Lyon (France)
+First International Congress on Mathematical Education (ICME-1) is held in Lyon (France)

 ICME 1, Lyon: Z. Krygowska,